 Andrew Bennett is a Research Assistant for the Creative Technology Research Lab and a doctoral student at the University of Florida.
 Andrew earned a M.Ed. in Technology, Innovation, and Education from Harvard University, a M.S. / C.A.S. in Cultural Foundations of Education / Disability Studies from Syracuse, a M.A. in English / Creative Writing from the University of Nebraska – Kearney, and a B.A. in English from Gustavus Adolphus College.
-Previous work experience includes work as a writing tutor at two universities, a research internship with the Creative Computing Lab at Harvard, being a teaching assistant for a Universal Design for Learning course at Syracuse University and being an education technician intern for the Special Education division at the headquarters of the Department of Defense Education Activity.
+Previous related work experience includes a research internship with the Creative Computing Lab at Harvard, being a teaching assistant for a Universal Design for Learning course at Syracuse University and being an education technician intern for the Special Education division at the headquarters of the Department of Defense Education Activity.
 Andrew’s research interests are related to teacher and preservice teacher professional development related to UDL and integrating UDL into computer science curriculum.

-Tongxi Liu is a doctoral student supervised by Dr. Israel.
-Graduated from Fudan University with a master’ degree in Mathematics Education.
+A doctoral student supervised by Dr. Israel.
+Tongxi graduated from Fudan University with a master’ degree in Mathematics Education.
 Current research interests are LA and EDM, especially analyzing learners’ computational abilities based on their programming behaviors.

 Andrea is a third-year doctoral student at the University of Florida in Curriculum and Instruction specializing in Educational Technology.
 Before entering the program, Andrea received a master’s degree in Education and ICT and a bachelor’s degree in Software Systems Engineering.
 She has been teaching undergraduate and graduate courses for the past thirteen years ranging from algorithms and process engineering to instructional design and applications of technology in education.
 Andrea’s research interest is to understand the implications of employing software systems concepts when designing meaningful learning experiences to develop kids’ problem-solving and metacognition skills.
 In addition, she is part of a research team under a National Science Foundation grant aiming to integrate equity principles into CS instruction.